Salvatore Garau

 Salvatore Garau (born 1953) is an Italian artist from the Mediterranean island of Sardinia.

 Life

 Garau was born in Santa Giusta, in the province of Oristano in the Mediterranean island of Sardinia, Italy.
 He studied at the Accademia di Belle Arti di Firenze, where he graduated in 1974.
 In 1977 he became the drummer of the progressive rock group Stormy Six.
 After the group disbanded he became a visual artist.

+Work

-He had his first solo show in 1984.
+Garau had his first solo show in 1984.
 He participated in the 50th Biennale di Venezia in 2003 and showed work at the European Parliament in Strasbourg in the same year.